Why Are Retail Chain Stores Being Closed?

 It’s the age of the super-sized e-tailer (e.g., Amazon), and brick-and-mortar retailers are having trouble competing.
 The dominance of these mega online outlets is based on lower prices, many more options and the convenience factor - sit at home on the couch and surf.
 Thus, many national and chain retailers must cut-back or close-up.

-Everyone is affected, even the biggest names like Barnes and Noble, The Gap, JC Penney, Macy's, Nordstrom, Office Depot, Sears, and Starbucks.
-Sports Authority went out of business.
+Everyone is affected, even the biggest names like Barnes and Noble, The Gap, JC Penney, Macy's, Nordstrom, Office Depot, Sears, Starbucks and more.

 Retail Store Closings